 If the plant’s leaves are turning yellow and have crispy brown spots on them, it’s possible you are underwatering it.
 Remember, although it tolerates a bit of neglect, it isn’t a succulent.

 At this point, it’s likely the soil is caked and shrinking away from the edges, too.
 Before watering the plant, use a fork to break up and aerate the top layer of soil.
 Fill in the gaps between the dirt and the pot.
 Then water thoroughly.

 Whether you’ve underwatered or overwatered, I suggest trimming off the ugly foliage.
 It won’t rebound, even after you’ve adjusted care.

 What is the best soil?

-Generally, pothos plants do well in a variety of indoor houseplant soils that come premixed with additional peat moss of coco coir, perlite, and other additives like sand.
+Generally, pothos plants do well in a variety of indoor houseplant soils that come premixed with additional coco coir or fine moss, perlite, and other additives like sand.
 (Check out my soil 101 post with everything you need to know about soil additives.)